Stable sets of primes in number fields: Arithmetic applications

 and the corresponding Hochschild-Serre spectral sequence

 Since by Theorem \ref{thm:LocExt_RExt_CD}(C) we know that $\cd_p \Gal_{L,S} = 2$, we have $E^{ij}_2 = 0$ if $i > 2$ or $j > 1$.
 Moreover, we have

 as $\Gal_{L,S}$-modules, where $D_{\fp,K_S/L} \subseteq \Gal_{L,S}$ is the decomposition group at $\fp$, which is in particular pro-cyclic and has an infinite $p$-Sylow subgroup (by Theorem \ref{thm:LocExt_RExt_CD}(A)).
 Using this, an easy computation involving Frobenius reciprocity, Shapiro's lemma and \cite{Iv} Lemma 4.24 allows us to compute the terms $E_2^{01}$ and $E_2^{11}$.
-Writing down explicitly what remains from the spectral sequence, we obtain the following exact sequence (where $\delta := \delta_2^{01} \colon E_2^{01} \rar E_2^{20}$ denotes the differential in the second tableau):
+We obtain the following exact sequence (where $\delta := \delta_2^{01} \colon E_2^{01} \rar E_2^{20}$ denotes the differential in the second tableau):

 \centerline{

 } Assume first we are in the situation of (i) and let $L$ be as introduced there.
 We have the following surjections:

 (the first map is surjective by Grunwald-Wang Theorem \ref{thm:gruwi_cokerform}, and the second and the third maps follow from \cite{Iv} Lemma 4.24.
 Hence the map preceding $\delta$ is surjective and hence $\delta = 0$.
 Thus the lower row of the above 6-term exact sequence gives the short exact sequence